Psychology

 Bachelor of Arts

-Jessup University’s Psychology program provides students with the opportunity to study human behavior and relationships from a Christian Worldview.
+Jessup University’s Psychology program provides students with the opportunity to study human behavior and relationships from a Christian worldview.
 The program prepares students for graduate school, as well as providing students with a solid foundation for a wide range of vocational careers, including human service work, social work, and ministry.

 53 UNITS

-15 WEEK SEMESTERS (ROCKLIN) & 7 WEEK (ONLINE)
+SEMESTERS: 15 WEEKS (ROCKLIN) & 7 WEEKS (ONLINE)

 ROCKLIN CAMPUS & ONLINE